Family Floer program and non-archimedean SYZ mirror construction: Mirror construction

 Notations are used in the same pattern.
 All of them are contained in the category $\UD$; the similar Fukaya's trick equations hold.
 Furthermore, just as (\ref{phi_jk_defn-eq}, \ref{phi_jk-eq}), we can define the homomorphisms $\phi^{F'}_{jk}$ using the above $\mC^{F'}$ (in place of $\mC^{F}$).
 Then, we have two quotient homomorphisms $\varphi_{jk}^{F'}$ and $\varphi_{jk}^F$ which are induced by $\phi^{F'}_{jk}$ and $\phi^F_{jk}$ respectively (\ref{varphi_jk_eq}).
+The goal of Theorem \ref{phi_jk-indep-thm} is to prove $\varphi_{jk}^F = \varphi_{jk}^{F'}$.